Homemade DIY Laundry Detergent

 1-2 (55 oz) Bottle of Purex Crystals Fabric Softener– or use 1 TUB of Scentsy Washer Whiffs.
 Scentsy washer whiffs are my top choice, (they smell out-of-this-world amazing – my favorite is Quiver), but when in a hurry, I opt for the Purex, (which can be found in the detergent aisle).

-The hardest most time consuming part is grating the cheese soap.
-The hubs thinks it looks like pink cheese….has anyone ever seen pink cheese?
+The hardest most time consuming part is grating the bar of soap or the cheese soap.
+The hubs think it looks like pink cheese….has anyone ever seen pink cheese?
 Ya didn’t think so!
+These pink cheese flakes also work as scent boosters.
 I’m not fortunate enough to have a food processor so I was stuck doing this with a typical hand grater.
 I did try a blender just for kicks and giggles….total fail!
 Stick to either a hand grater or food processor if you are blessed enough to have one.
-I should make it known that the soap dissolves just fine, even in cold water.
+I should make it known that the soap dissolves just fine in hot water, or even in cold water.
 I know that tends to be a concern but you need not worry.
-Oh and I would recommend using a large mixing bowl to grate into and using the fine side of the grater.
+Oh and I would recommend using a large mixing bowl to grate into and using the fine soap flakes.

-Another option is to microwave the soap before hand.
+If you are not a fan of grated soap then another option is to microwave the soap beforehand.
 First, cut the bar into chunks, like this: